Detailed Action

 Therefore, it would have been obvious to a person having ordinary skill in the art before the effective filing date of the claimed invention to add wherein the functional physical [processors] within the neighboring physical memory locations that are not currently mapped to other logical [processors] are mapped before the functional physical [processors] within the neighboring physical memory locations that are currently mapped to other logical [processors] as seen in Bellofatto's invention into Ould-Ahmed-Vall's invention because these modifications allow the use of a known technique to improve similar devices in the same way such that the mapping of physical processors to logical processors based on unmapped physical processors getting precedent over currently mapped processors and can be implemented in the same manner for mapping physical memory channels to logical memory channels.

-Regarding claim 7, Ould-Ahmed-Vall discloses the method of claim 1, but does not explicitly disclose:
+Regarding claim 7, Ould-Ahmed-Vall discloses the method of claim 1, comprising:

 However, Bellofatto discloses:

-comprising storing results of the mapping in a table. ([0020] “In a further embodiment, the on-chip non-volatile memory device in the multiprocessor semiconductor chip includes a set of multiple registers.
+comprising storing results of the mapping of the logical [processor] to the corresponding physical [processor] in a table. ([0020] “In a further embodiment, the on-chip non-volatile memory device in the multiprocessor semiconductor chip includes a set of multiple registers.
 Each register in the on-chip non-volatile memory device stores a different physical-to-logical mapping of IDs of the primary processor cores and the redundant processor cores.”)
 The citation is interpreted to read on the claimed invention because under broadest reasonable interpretation, the set of registers store the mappings in a table.

-Therefore, it would have been obvious to a person having ordinary skill in the art before the effective filing date of the claimed invention to add comprising storing results of the mapping in a table as seen in Bellofatto's invention into Ould-Ahmed-Vall's invention because these modifications allow applying a known technique to a known device ready for improvement to yield predictable results such that mappings are tracked and searchable via storing the results in a table.
+Therefore, it would have been obvious to a person having ordinary skill in the art before the effective filing date of the claimed invention to add comprising storing results of the mapping of the logical memory channel to the corresponding physical memory channel in a table as seen in Bellofatto's invention into Ould-Ahmed-Vall's invention because these modifications allow the simple substitution of one known element for another to obtain predictable results such that the storing of logical processor to physical processor mappings are substituted for logical memory channel to physical memory channel mappings to be referenced by the working system.

 Regarding claim 9, it is a non-transitory computer-readable storage medium claim having the same limitations as cited in method claim 3.
 Thus, claim 9 is also rejected under the same rationale as addressed in the rejection of claim 3 above.